sccn/sccn.github.io/tutorials/10_Group_analysis/advanced_statistics.md

 LIMO Faq.
 ------
-These questions were answered by Cyril Pernet.
+These questions were compiled by Arnaud Delorme.
+Most of the answers are from Cyril Pernet, the main author of LIMO.

 * **Question: Are the bootstrap only 2nd level or can you do it 1st level as well when you look at a single subject?** Bootstrap statistics are only at the second level.